CSI-Genomics-and-Data-Analytics-Core/gedac-website/docs/About/Welcome.md

 # Welcome

 Welcome to the Genomics and Data Analytics Core at the National University of Singapore.
-We are an interdisciplinary team of scientists, engineers and biologists working alongside researchers to provide high-quality bioinformatics and data analytics support, access to the latest high performance computing infrastructure, and robust data storage and retrieval solutions.
+We are an interdisciplinary team of scientists and engineers working alongside researchers and clinicians to provide high-quality bioinformatics and data analytics support, access to the latest high performance computing infrastructure, and robust data storage and retrieval solutions.

 ## Services